blechta/pardiso-matlab-recipes/README.rst

     PARDISO performed 0 iterative refinement steps.
     The maximum residual for the solution is 9.9e-12.

-If you spot some erros then you probably have to get back to the previous steps.
+If you spot some erros then you probably have to go back to the previous steps.

 Step 4.
 Install